-Supporting local fishermen.
-Promoting sustainable foods.
+Supporting local commercial fishermen.
+Promoting sustainable seafood.

 Over 90% of the seafood consumed in the U.S. is imported from other countries around the world.
 This number continues to rise in order to meet consumer demand.
 The leading foreign suppliers of seafood products to the U.S. in 2014 were China, Canada, Thailand, Vietnam, Indonesia and Chile.
 It’s important for you to know the source of your seafood because not all countries measure up in terms of seafood sustainability and safety.

 Carteret Catch, and their parent organization NC Catch, work hard to educate people on the benefits of eating local seafood.
 Always be sure to ask for NC seafood – you’ll get a high quality, great tasting product that is carefully managed under regulations that protect the marine environment and the health of consumers.
 In addition, you’ll support the economies and communities that help ensure our seafood supply is safe, healthy, and sustainable.